LoopZ/V8Power/README.md

 Copyright 2015 Jerome Shidel.
 Released under GPL v2.0 License.<br>
 * * *
-<b>Putting the power of an 8-cylinder engine under the hood of DOS batch files.</b>
+## Putting the power of an 8-cylinder engine under the hood of DOS batch files.

 * * *